Superconductivity, generalized random phase approximation and linear scaling methods: Mermin-Gibbs functional for superconducting systems and linear scaling methods

-The explicit form of the mean-field grand potential $\Omega_{\rm m.f.}(P)$ as a function of the single-particle density matrix $P$ as given by Eqs.~\eqref{eq:Omega_0_bar_P_final} and~\eqref{eq:Omega_LWBK} is one of the main results of this work.
-Here we have carried out the derivation in the case of a BdG Hamiltonian of the form in Eq.~\eqref{eq:H_0_BdG}, which is the most general structure that a BdG Hamiltonian can have.
-It is straightforward to specialize Eqs.~\eqref{eq:Omega_0_bar_P_final}-\eqref{eq:Omega_LWBK} to systems with additional symmetries, such as time-reversal symmetry, which belong to different classes within the topological classification of noninteracting fermionic Hamiltonians~\cite{Schnyder2008,Chiu2016}.
+The explicit form of the mean-field grand potential $\Omega_{\rm m.f.}(P)$ as a function of the single-particle density matrix $P$ as given by~\eqref{eq:Omega_0_bar_P_final} and~\eqref{eq:Omega_LWBK} is one of the main results of this work and serves as the starting point for the application of linear scaling methods for superconducting systems.
+Here, we have carried out the derivation in the case of a BdG Hamiltonian of the form in~\eqref{eq:H_0_BdG}, which is the most general structure that a BdG Hamiltonian can have.
+It is straightforward to specialize~\eqref{eq:Omega_0_bar_P_final}-\eqref{eq:Omega_LWBK} to systems with additional symmetries, such as time-reversal symmetry, which belong to different classes within the topological classification of noninteracting fermionic Hamiltonians~\cite{Schnyder2008,Chiu2016}.